divymurli/ImageNet_Augmentations/README.md

-This repository contains some data augmentation functions for recent experiments run on ImageNet.
+This repository contains some data augmentation functions for experiments run on ImageNet.
 An example Jupyter notebook is included for illustration.
+A portion of this code is adapted from a larger code base used for running the experiments.